lerwickbrianw/Project2/README.md

 Add new products - As a Beaver Wood Carvers store owner, I want to be able to add new products when they become available to show on the product show page so that the customers can see what products are available for order.

-- Task - create newproduct.ejs
+- Task - create new.ejs page to add new products.
-- Task - create productsController.js
+- Task - create productsController.js - Complete

 ### 6. User Story Six